 If you really want to save money then create a budget to allow you to see where you are spending all your hard-earned money.

 Once you know where your money is going it is easier to focus your attention on the big items and save money quickly by focussing on those first.
-Creating a budget is also a good way of tracking your net worth.

 35. Reduce your home phone bills